chx2/EasyDocs/README.md

 Inside the config.yaml file, there are two values within that hold arrays linking to any stylesheets or scripts you wish to use in your project.
 Besides that, There are other various places in which you can modify EasyDocs:

-- bootstrap.php -> Serves as a place where global variables are initialized in addition to serving as the sort of 'router' for the application.
+- bootstrap.php -> Serves as a place where global variables are initialized.
+- router.php    -> Holds application routes
 - assets/       -> Folder that you should store custom css/js or local scripts
 - classes/      -> Folder containing logical units that manage files,sessions,data etc...
 - templates/    -> Folder containing the HTML templates used by EasyDocs